Back

 Poppy

-Harold Barrett Taylor was born in Headington in 1892, the son of William Taylor (born in Headington and baptised at St Andrew’s Church on 28 September 1862) and Elizabeth Mary Ann Barrett (born in Osney in 1864, baptised at St Thomas’s Church on 31 July 1864).
+Harold Barrett Taylor was born in Headington on 26 September 1892.
+He was the son of William Taylor (born in Headington in 1862 and baptised at St Andrew’s Church on 28 September) and Elizabeth Mary Ann Barrett (born in Osney in 1864 and baptised at St Thomas’s Church on 31 July).

-His parents were married at St Andrew’s Church on 21 October 1888 and had three children:
+His parents were married at St Andrew’s Church in Headington on 21 October 1888 and had three children:

-• Daisy May Taylor (born on 2 September 1889 and baptised at St Andrew’s Church on 29 September 1889)
+• Daisy May Taylor (born in Headington on 2 September 1889 and baptised at St Andrew’s Church on 29 September)

 2 Sandmere Villas

-Harold’s father was a carpenter, and by the time of the 1901 census he and his family had moved to 2 Sandmere Villas (now the Bar Meze at 146 London Road, left).
+Harold’s father was a carpenter, and by the time of the 1901 census he and his family had moved to 2 Sandmere Villas (now the Acropolis Greek Taverna at 146 London Road, left).
 Although on the south side of the London Road, it was in St Andrew’s parish, as it still it today.

 Poppy Harold Taylor served in the First World War as a Private in the Army Service Corps (Motorized Transport Reserve) (Service No. M/338257) and then transferred to the Labour Corps (470108).